jamesheald/COIN/README.md

 o = obj.objective_COIN;
 ```
 It is assumed that there an equal number of adaptation measurements per participant (the *i*-th average adaptation data point is the average of the *i*-th adaptation data point across participants).

-The adaptation data and paradigm (perturbations, sensory cues) associated with each object should be appropriate for the participant.

-Each object should have the same model parameters but different adaptation data.

-Each object in the array should its own adaptation data and a paradigm (perturbations, sensory cues) participant.

 ### Inferring internal representations of the COIN model fit to adaptation data